-A collective agreement, sometimes referred to as a Collective Bargaining Agreement (CBA) or contract, is a legal contract negotiated, agreed to and signed by the employer and the union.
+A collective agreement, sometimes referred to as a collective bargaining agreement (CBA) or contract, is a legal contract negotiated, agreed to and signed by the employer and the union.
 Both the employer and the union are bound by law to abide by the terms and conditions of the collective agreement.
 It’s important to read and get to know your collective agreement.
-It will help you know what to expect at your workplace, and it will help you learn when you have been treated unfairly and need to file a grievance.
+It will help you know what to expect at your workplace and it will help you learn if the conditions of employemtn are being met.

 Your CBA is the “rule book” that defines working conditions and sets out the rights and responsibilities of the employer and the workers.

-There is no more important document in your workplace!
+There is no more union important document in your workplace!

-Some of the provisions contained in your Collective Agreement will include:
+Some of the provisions contained in your collective agreement may include components like:

 - Definitions of employment status (permanent, part-time, casual, etc.)